hugoescalpelo/assignment/ESP32CAM/video-server-documentation.md

     - Set an available IP in **local_IP** variable, comma separated.
     - Set your gateway IP in **gateway** variable, comma separated.
     - Set your subnet mask in **subnet** variable, comma separated.
+8. Save changes with Ctrl+S
+9. Set communication speed by clicking on serial monitor button located at upper right corner of Arduino IDE and then select **115200 baud** at the speed dropdown meny in the upper right corner of the Serial Monitor area located at the bottom of the Arduino IDE.
+10. Set the ESP32CAM in programming mode by doing the following depending on your programming tool:
+    - ESP32CAM base: no action needed.
+    - FTID232: Wire GPIO0 with GND in the ESP32CAM, press Reset button under the ESP32CAM.
+A message will appear in serial monitor stating that a program upload is expected.
+Once the program is loaded, disconnect GPIO0 from GND and press Reset button.
+11. Clic on the Uplaod button to load the program.
+Progress messages will be displayed.
+12. Test the connection.
+Open the selected IP.
+A settings page will be updated.
+Clic on the Start Stream button.
+A streaming will be displayed.